Corry Frydlewicz smiling at Christie Park in Emeryville

 I’m on the autistic spectrum.
 I may fidget as we speak.
 I will likely wear comfortable clothing over uncomfortable formal wear because of sensory sensitivity.
 My eye contact differs day to day.
 I may ask follow-up questions about what you mean by something that seems obvious.

 I speak directly and honestly.
 I’m transparent about what I know and don’t know.
-I don’t do false confidence.
+No false confidence.
 I take promises seriously.
 I don’t hide relevant information or engage in bad faith negotiations.
 I’m looking for mutually beneficial partnerships, not marks to exploit.

 I welcome kind questions about any of it and advocate for diverse humanity in all aspects of my life, including work.